-t-online.de is an inbox provider predominantly used by German subscribers.
-They have unique requirements for inbox placement, and as a result, you may see a rise in bounces from this provider, lowering your ability to reach these German recipients.
-In this article, you will be guided through steps to take in Klaviyo to meet the t-online.de requirements for inbox placement.
+Learn how to meet the t-online.de requirements for inbox placement. t-online.de is an inbox provider predominantly used by German subscribers with unique requirements for inbox placement.
+As a result, you may see a rise in bounces from this provider, lowering your ability to reach these German recipients.

-If you see a rise in bounces unrelated to the t-online.de requirements or are looking for additional guidance on this topic, head to How to Decrease Bounce Rate.
+If you see a rise in bounces unrelated to the t-online.de requirements or are looking for additional guidance on this topic, head to How to decrease bounce rates.

-t-online.de has released the following requirements to reach any subscribers who use their inbox service:
+t-online.de has the following requirements to reach any subscribers who use their inbox service:

 - You must use a dedicated sending IP and have enough consistent volume to keep the IP warm